yike5460/WorkflowTemplate/README.md

 ## Test Stage
 The test stage is used to test the project by usage of UT/ST/Acceptance tests.
 It is executed by the `test*` script.

-## Maintainance Stage
+## Maintain Stage
-The maintainance stage is used for maintainance tasks, including routine dependency update, PR lint, commit Lint.
+The aintain stage is used for maintainance tasks, including routine dependency update, PR lint, commit Lint.
 It is executed by the `depUpgrade`, `prLint`, `commitLint`, `issueExpiry` script.

 ## Publish Stage
 The deploy stage is used to deploy the project.
 It is executed by the `publish` script.